firezone/firezone/docs/docs/administer/upgrade.md

 ## Upgrading from < 0.5.0 to >= 0.5.0

+In order to support user-scoped rules Firezone now requires that no firewalls rules within the deny or allow lists are within the same network range.
+So when upgrading firezone will keep the most general rule.

+e.g. If you had in the deny-list the following rules: 10.0.1.0/24, 10.0.0.0/16 and 10.0.1.97 we will keep 10.0.0.0/16.

-Firezone has removed support for pre-configured Okta and Google OAuth2 providers.
+Furthemore, Firezone has removed support for pre-configured Okta and Google OAuth2 providers.

-Follow the instructions below based on your current setup to migrate to OIDC providers:
+Follow the instructions below based on your current version and setup to migrate to OIDC providers:

 ### I have an existing Google OAuth configuration